Unless you agree that the Trust is not revocable upon being made, any trust can be changed or revoked until your death.

 - Provide the ability for personal representatives and executors to make tax elections

-The specific situations in which your Advance Directive will take effect are outlined in the document.
-First, in a situation where you are terminally ill and expected to die within 6 months or [INSERT OTHER SCENARIO FROM DOCS].
+The specific situations in which your Advanced Directive will take effect are outlined in the document for example, your choices regarding life support in a situation where you are terminally ill and have only months to live.

 Anyone who is at least 18 years old and of “sound mind” can create an Advance Directive.